-Do you know… the Town of Seabrook Island is responsible for the beach below the high tide line and SIPOA takes care of the beach above?
-SIPOA works with the Town of Seabrook Island to ensure that we keep our beach pristine and safe.
-The SIPOA rules were developed in conjunction with those of the Town:
+Do you know… the Town of Seabrook Island (TOSI) is responsible for the beach below the high tide line and Seabrook Island Property Owners Association (SIPOA) takes care of the beach above?

-- Don’t leave things on the beach.
+- Do not leave personal property on the beach.
 Unless the Town has granted special permission in writing, all personal property (tents, tent frames, chairs, umbrellas, clothing, coolers, toys or other beach equipment) left unattended on the beach after sunset is considered abandoned and will be removed at the owner’s risk and expense.

 - Restore the beach after digging or constructing.
 For the safety of all beach users and wildlife (such as turtles), fill in any holes you or your pet dig.
 In addition, level any sandcastles or sand art as people may trip on it, especially as the tide starts to cover it.

 - No fires.
 No grills, cookers, or any heating devices using fire are allowed on the beach.
 Building or maintaining a fire or open flame is permitted only above the high water mark and when advance permission has been granted in writing by the Seabrook Island Property Owners Association.
-(Permits may be obtained by submitting an application via the SIPOA website.)
+(Permits may be obtained by submitting an application.
+Click here or visit sipoa.org.)

 - No chumming.
 No chopped or ground fish bait is permitted on or within 600 feet of the beach.
 This does not affect or prohibit the baiting of crab traps or the placement of nature bait upon a hook and line.
 Code enforcement officers have the authority to require persons engaged in fishing from the beach to cease fishing if, in their judgment, circumstances indicate that cessation of fishing is in the interest of public safety.